tombenj/recent-posts-widget-extended/readme.txt

 - **CSS ID** widget, please re-added your ID to the input field.
 - `before` and `after` shortcode attribute move to inside the recent posts container.
 - Widget **custom style** location change.
 If your style is not loaded, please re-save the widget.
+- **Custom CSS** no longer editable, please move your custom CSS to the Additional CSS panel on Customizer.

 **Enhancements:**